|Famous People New Jersey People Herb Patullo|

-Herb Patullo is a local businessman and leader in local cultural organizations.
+Herb Patullo was a local businessman and leader in local cultural organizations.

 Activities include the Washington Campground Association leadership, the Somerset County Cultural and Heritage Advisory Committee, the American Legion and Chamber of Commerce.

-Patullo, who will turn 88 in 2017, retired from the restaurant in 2000, but he wants to return to the business by opening a small restaurant, "Herbies," on Talmage Avenue just a few doors away from the Westbrook Bar and Restaurant.
+Patullo retired from the restaurant in 2000 but wanted to return to the business by opening a small restaurant, "Herbies," on Talmage Avenue just a few doors away from the Westbrook Bar and Restaurant.

-He still lives off of Miller Lane in Martinsville, where he has a small museum with Revolutionary War memorabilia, called the Eagles Nest.
+He lived off of Miller Lane in Martinsville, where he has a small museum with Revolutionary War memorabilia, called the Eagles Nest.

-The Eagle's Nest Museum is open to the public and houses a modest eclectic collection of historic memorabilia as well as items from Patullo’s personal life as a Machinists Mate in the US Navy during the Korean War.
-Two original paintings, by local artist Victor Temporra, are on display, which portray scenes of the camp during the time it was occupied by Washington’s Army.
+The Eagle's Nest Museum housed a modest eclectic collection of historic memorabilia as well as items from Patullo's personal life as a Machinists Mate in the US Navy during the Korean War.
+Two original paintings, by local artist Victor Temporra, are on display, which portrays scenes of the camp during the time it was occupied by Washington's Army.
 Many of the details depicted in the paintings were provided by Patullo.
-The museum is open to the public.
-Visitors are attracted by the enthralling view from the premises.
-Now a new attraction will be added.
-Herb Patullo plans to construct a causeway to the nearby rediscovered Middlebrook Washington Rock.

-Transcript of Bob Mayers, new book "The Forgotten American Revolution in New Jersey", to be out in 2018, which tells the history of the area around Middlebrook Heights.
+In it he describes a meeting with Herb while doing research for his book "The Forgotten American Revolution in New Jersey", 2018, which includes a section on the history of the area around Middlebrook Heights.

 "Retired Patullo's owner wants to open new restaurant in Bound Brook" | myCentralJersey.com, Feb.
 2017